General Web Earth History Resources

 To a person uninstructed in natural history, his country or sea-side stroll is a walk through a gallery filled with wonderful works of art, nine-tenths of which have their faces turned to the wall.
 Teach him something of natural history, and you place in his hands a catalogue of those which are worth turning round.- Thomas Henry Huxley, Aphorisms and Reflections

-- University of California, Berkeley: Museum of Paleontology (more info) - The exhibits are like richly-illustrated online textbooks, emphasizing evolution and plate tectonics, with excellent historical backgrounds and a collection of educational resources, including frequently-asked questions about paleontology.
+- University of California, Berkeley: Museum of Paleontology ( This site may be offline. ) - The exhibits are like richly-illustrated online textbooks, emphasizing evolution and plate tectonics, with excellent historical backgrounds and a collection of educational resources, including frequently-asked questions about paleontology.
 A good place to start is the University of California's Museum of Paleontology: Geologic Timeline (more info) , an interactive geologic timescale.

 - Oceans of Kansas (more info) - The unofficial but highly useful web page of the Sternberg Museum of Natural History (more info) , a paleontology museum.
 You'll have to scroll to the middle of the page to access its real content.